bermi/snapdir/docs/api/snapdir-sqlite3-catalog.md

-# snapdir-sqlite3-logger
+# snapdir-sqlite3-catalog

 Logs manifest and push events to a sqlite3 database and allows basic querying of the database.

 ## Background:

- This is Reference implementation of snapdir logger using a local sqlite3 database.
+ This is Reference implementation of snapdir catalog using a local sqlite3 database.

 ## API Reference

-### snapdir-sqlite3-logger log
+### snapdir-sqlite3-catalog log

 Receives a log message from a a snapdir event.

-This is the only write interface for the logger and will so far it's only called after manifest generation and store pushing.
+This is the only write interface for the catalog and will so far it's only called after manifest generation and store pushing.

-### snapdir-sqlite3-logger save
+### snapdir-sqlite3-catalog save

 Saves an entry on the snapdir_history table.

-This is not called directly by snapdir but is called the snapdir_sqlite3_logger_log function on a new subshell.
+This is not called directly by snapdir but is called the snapdir_sqlite3_catalog_log function on a new subshell.

-### snapdir-sqlite3-logger contexts
+### snapdir-sqlite3-catalog contexts

 Lists contexts tracked by the looger.
 These include local directories and stores.

 Usage:

-    snapdir-sqlite3-logger contexts
+    snapdir-sqlite3-catalog contexts

 Returns: JSON lines of the form: